 DO NOT TOUCH THE HEALING PIGMENTED AREA WITH YOUR FINGERS.
 THEY MAY HAVE BACTERIA ON THEM AND CREATE AN INFECTION

-Apply a very, very thin coat of the provided AfterInked lotion, Aquaphor or Bacitracin (if not allergic) 2-3 times/day when needed (i.e. when it feels dry) for 7-10 days, or until you are done peeling.
-Discontinue after peeling has completed.
+After 72 hours: Apply a very, very thin coat of the provided AfterInked lotion, A&D ointment, Aquaphor or Bacitracin (if not allergic) 2-3 times/day when needed (i.e. when it feels dry) for the remaining 7-8 days, or until you are done peeling.
+Discontinue applying intent after peeling has completed.

 To clean, always use a clean, dry q-tip to wipe off the existing ointment that are on your brows, dampen another q-tip and with just a little bit of water and gently wipe clean.
 Pat dry with a clean/dry tissue and reapply the ointment.

-If slight crust appears on the pigmented surface, do not force removal by picking or scratching!
+If slight crust appears on the pigmented surface, this is normal.
+Do not force removal by picking or scratching!
 You will remove pigment along with the crusting and create potential for scarring

-The procedure may have some peeling on or around the third day.
+The procedure may have some peeling on or around the third or fourth day.
 This is a normal part of the healing process on some clients.

 Do not apply makeup over healing areas.
 Remember, the area is a healing would and needs to be free of bacteria.